 NBA Prop Bets: Charlotte Hornets vs Detroit Pistons (February 9, 2026)

 The Detroit Pistons (38-13) face the Charlotte Hornets (25-28) at Spectrum Center.
 Let's take a look at the NBA Prop Bets for Monday's matchup.
-The Pistons are favored to win at -142, currently marked as 2.5-point favorites, while the Hornets are at +120.
-The total points line is set at 224.5, with OVER at -110 and UNDER at -110, meaning the implied expected score for the game is 114-111 Detroit.
+The Pistons opened as 3.5-point favorites but the spread has since moved to 2.5, leaving the Pistons at -135 and Hornets at +114.
+The total points line is set at 222.5, with OVER at -110 and UNDER at -110, meaning the implied expected score for the game is 112-110 Detroit.

 Scoring Insights